MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 :::image type="content" source="../../../../assets/images/submission/validation-bot-no-welcome-message.png" alt-text="validation-bot-no-wel-come-message":::

 * Bot welcome messages in channels and chats are optional during first run, especially if the bot is available for personal use and performs similar actions.
-Your bot must not send welcome messages to users individually (it's considered [spamming](#botmessagespamming)).
+Your bot must not send welcome messages to users individually (it's considered [spamming](#botmessagespamming).
 The message must also mention the person who added the bot.

     :::image type="content" source="../../../../assets/images/submission/validation-bot-welcome-message-not-triggered.png" alt-text="validation-bot-welcome-message-not-trigger":::

     :::image type="content" source="../../../../assets/images/submission/validation-bot-welcome-message-triggered.png" alt-text="validation-bot-wel-message-trigger":::

-* Notification only bots must send a Welcome message clarifying that it is a notification only bot and users will not be able to interact with the bot.
+* Notification only bots must send a Welcome message clarifying that it's a notification only bot and users won't be able to interact with the bot.
 [Mandatory Fix]

 * Welcome message must not dead-end the user.
 Welcome message must include the value offered by the bot to the users who installed the bot in channel, how to configure the bot and briefly describe all supported bot commands.
 You can display the welcome message using an Adaptive Card with buttons for better usability.
 [Mandatory Fix]